 Alaska Vocational Technical Center – 1251 Muldoon Road, Anchorage, Alaska 99508

 Offered in Anchorage, the Certified Nurse Assistant program requires 230 hours (38 training days) of classroom, lab skills practice and clinical experience.
 The first four weeks are classroom and lab skills, including Basic Life Support.
 Classes are Monday through Friday, from 8:00 a.m. to 3 p.m.
 The program costs $1840 inclusive of tuition and books.
-Additional fees may be required for certification exam.
+Additional fees may be required for a certification exam.
 For more details, contact the Admissions Recruiter at the Allied Health Department at (907) 334-2230.

 Kachemak Bay Campus – 533 E. Pioneer Ave Homer, AK 99603

-The Kachemak Bay Campus offers a 6 credit CNA program that includes 60 hours of classroom instruction and 80 hours of clinical application of knowledge and skills.
-The cost for the program is $1518 and includes tuition, books, supplies, background checks and state certification fees.
+The Kachemak Bay Campus offers a 6-credit CNA program that includes 60 hours of classroom instruction and 80 hours of clinical application of knowledge and skills.
+The cost for the program is $1518 and includes tuition, books, supplies, background checks, and state certification fees.
 For more details on this program, call (877) 262-0330.